MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-10-03-kerry-minnear.markdown

 ## What do you listen to for inspiration?

 >I love a lot of the early church music, such as [William Byrd](https://en.wikipedia.org/wiki/William_Byrd).
 I am a big fan of [Bach](https://en.wikipedia.org/wiki/Johann_Sebastian_Bach), but he is sometimes too constrained by the rules of music theory and harmony.
 The ways he always returns to "home" are limits I like to break.
-I like a lot of choral music.
+I like a lot of choral music and classical music.
 A friend here at GORGG just gave me a CD of [Gabriel Faure](https://en.wikipedia.org/wiki/Gabriel_Faur%C3%A9)’s piano quintets, which should be nice as I'm already familiar with several of Faure's works.
 I don’t care much for modern pop music or much of the church music nowadays.
 The choruses of the songs just aren't terribly interesting.

 ## Interesting Tidbits